Paoloemiliogrande/Image_classification_ML/README.md

 ## Structure of the repository
 - **EDA.ipynb**: self explanatory
 - **data** folder: it contains the links to download the document images required to perform this task
 - **models** folder: it contains the different notebooks used to train, test and evaluate our models.
-Although there's subfolder called **model_weights** from which you can download the weights of our models
+Moreover there is subfolder called **model_weights** from which you can download the weights of our models

 ## Additional Information